vorakumar/hadoop-examples/README.md

 ```

 ### Wordcount example
 Counts frequencies of each word in the directory.

-To run the example:
+Follow the comments in the `examples.hadoop.mapreduce.simple` package and fill in the missing code.
+Then run,

 ```shell
 ./go word-count